Wired Minds: Reverse Psychology and Manipulation in the Digital Age (Paperback)

 Quick answers

-Themes include digital manipulation, psychology, media influence, algorithm bias, online behavior, plus context from read, 2026, excerpt, time.
+Themes include digital manipulation, psychology, media influence, algorithm bias, online behavior, plus context from 2026, best, review, deals.

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.